FragSoc/riskofrain2-docker/README.md

 ### Running

-The container requires 2 ports, `27015` and `27016` (or whatever you overrode them to in the build args).
+The container requires 2 ports, `27015` and `27016` over UDP (or whatever you overrode them to in the build args).

 The container takes several environment variables: